Registered Psychologist

-I provide therapy and assessment services for children and teens, including:
+I provide services for children and teens, including:

 - Therapy to manage: